Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 - To give users a good experience finding top end products at a good price.
 - To to allow the site to be viewed on various devices like tablets, phones and desktop.
 - To give users the ability to manipulate their shopping bag and delete items they no longer want.
-- Give users ability to update quantity of items in shopping bag.
+- Give users ability to update the size and quantity of items in shopping bag.
-- Add new products to the company database
+- Add new products to the company database.

 <br>